TinosNitso/mpv-scripts/README.md

 - Added `o.toggle_command` to all scripts except main.
 All toggles can activate any command.
 Replaces `o.osd_on_toggle` for graph inspections.
 - Added `o.double_aid_timeout` to aspeed, autocrop & automask.
 Double-aid is similar to double-mute, due to Android (laggy trigger).
 A new `playback_restarted` timer blocks all double-tap timers from misfiring.
 - Added `o.double_sid_timeout` to all scripts except main.
 Best smartphone toggle mechanism. `sub-create-cc-track` is artificially added.
+- Added `o.msg_level` to main & autocrop.
+- Added `function gp` (Get Property) to all scripts.
+All script-opt types now well-defined.
+A GUI like SMPlayer could hook in various preferences using `--script-opts`.
+- Added `function event_handler` to autocomplex & automask.
+- Added `function exit()` to all scripts.
+- Added `function cleanup()` to all scripts except main.
+- Added script-messages to all scripts, to control them via GUI.
+There's `exit cleanup toggle toggle_pad title_update resync apply_astreamselect apply_crop apply_scale apply_eq`.
 - `android-surface-area` W,H computation for automask, autocrop & autocomplex.
 Binacles are perfect circles on smartphone!
 Improved examples take portrait/landscape into account.
-Graphs reload on fullscreen rotation.
+Graphs all reload on fullscreen rotation.
-- Reloads on smartphone rotation/fullscreen, if needed.
-- Added `function gp` (Get Property) to all scripts.
-All script-opt types now well-defined.
-A GUI like SMPlayer could hook in various preferences using `--script-opts`.
+- Removed `\\,` from all graphs.
+- autocrop.lua: `o.limits` now searches `media-title` as well as `path`.
+Replaced `o.pad_color` with `o.pad_options` (`x:y:color`).
+Improved JPEG reliability & `o.meta_osd`.
+Removed `function start_file` - now uses `seek` instead of `set start`.
 - automask.lua: Returned `o.fps`.
 If produced @30fps, film must also be 30fps.
+Improved `o.rotations` padding.
 Bugfix for examples (I broke half of them in the last release).
-Added examples, `SPINNING_TRIANGLE_DUAL` & `SPINNING_SQUARES_DUAL` (opposing twirls).
-These required a rotate bugfix: `oh=ow=hypot(iw,ih)`.
+Added examples, `SPINNING_TRIANGLES` & `SPINNING_SQUARES_DUAL` (opposing twirls).
+Removed use of `between`.
+More examples which load fast.
 - aspeed.lua: `--no-config` bugfix for standalone mpv.
 Removed `o.clocks.no_locales` flag.
 Improved AbDays (more accurate, more lowercase).
 No-Armenian override for Android.
 Faster YouTube load by always loading path - then the controller blocks JPEG using a `block_path` switch.
 Enabled `graph` randomization @file-loaded.
 Improved feedback reliability by checking `samplerate`.
+Resync `on_toggle`.
 - autocomplex.lua: Bugfix for `aid` off/on.
 It toggles off & on with only one `aid`-click.
 - main.lua: Improved `ytdl_path` code.
 More elegant codes.
-- autocrop.lua: Improved JPEG reliability & `o.meta_osd`.
-- Removed `\\,` from all graphs.
 - autocrop/automask: `insta_pause` removed from `start-file` function, so can pause during YouTube load.